History of rent control in England and Wales: Scope of decontrol

 Premises came out of protection when tenants died or moved away.
 Sitting tenants remained controlled.
-The Acts ceased to apply to premises for which a lease or tenancy of not less than two years' duration was granted to a sitting tenant.
+The acts ceased to apply to premises for which a lease or tenancy of not less than two years' duration was granted to a sitting tenant.
 It extended the grounds for recovery of possession.

 Furnished tenancies

-As has been said earlier, the 1915 Act had disapplied the Act where board, attendance, or furniture was provided.
-The 1923 Act now quantified the amount of attendance or provided furniture so that only substantial provision in rental terms would take the letting out of control.
+As has been said earlier, the Increase of Rent and Mortgage Interest (War Restrictions) Act 1915 had disapplied the act where board, attendance, or furniture was provided.
+The Rent and Mortgage Interest Restrictions Act 1923 now quantified the amount of attendance or provided furniture so that only substantial provision in rental terms would take the letting out of control.
 In other words, the value of attendance (personal services provided to the tenant) or the value of the furniture had to form a substantial part of the rental value.

 Subsequent legislation made minor amendments to previous enactments, and the Expiring Laws Continuance Acts 1927-1932 ensured continuity of the Rent Acts until 1933.

 Gradual decontrol 1933

-The recommendations of the Marley Committee in 1931 were implemented in the Rent and Mortgage Interest Restrictions (Amendment) Act 1933.
+The recommendations of the Marley Committee in 1931 were implemented in the Rent and Mortgage Interest Restrictions (Amendment) Act 1933 (23 & 24 Geo.
+5. c.
+32).

-They had reported that the gradual decontrol inaugurated by the 1923 Act had worked satisfactorily with regard to the medium-sized houses, but too slowly to the largest and too quickly to the smallest.
-So the 1933 Act divided the dwellings the Acts applied to into three categories.
+They had reported that the gradual decontrol inaugurated by the Rent and Mortgage Interest Restrictions Act 1923 had worked satisfactorily with regard to the medium-sized houses, but too slowly to the largest and too quickly to the smallest.
+So the 1933 act divided the dwellings the acts applied to into three categories.

 Scope of decontrol

 The larger houses became decontrolled where both the annual recoverable rent and the rateable value exceeded £45 in London and Scotland and £35 elsewhere.

 The middle group comprised all existing controlled houses where the rateable value exceeded £20 in London £25 and 5 shillings in Scotland and £13 elsewhere.
-These became subject to decontrol by the 1923 Act when the landlord obtained vacant possession or granted a new minimum period two-year lease or tenancy.
+These became subject to decontrol by the Rent and Mortgage Interest Restrictions Act 1923 when the landlord obtained vacant possession or granted a new minimum period two-year lease or tenancy.

 The remaining controlled houses, the smallest houses, were those with rateable values not exceeding £20/£25.25/£13 as above.
 These could not become decontrolled piecemeal but were to remain controlled until the Rent Acts expired.
-If a house within these rateable value limits had become decontrolled under the 1923 Act it was not automatically brought back into control by the 1933 Act.
-It could remain decontrolled provided the landlord registered it as decontrolled within three months of the enactment of the 1933 Act.
+If a house within these rateable value limits had become decontrolled under the Rent and Mortgage Interest Restrictions Act 1923 it was not automatically brought back into control by the Rent and Mortgage Interest Restrictions (Amendment) Act 1933.
+It could remain decontrolled provided the landlord registered it as decontrolled within three months of the enactment of the 1933 act.

-Rents could be increased by a percentage of the relevant expenditure to reflect the provision of additional or improved fixtures or fittings made after enactment of the 1933 Act.
+Rents could be increased by a percentage of the relevant expenditure to reflect the provision of additional or improved fixtures or fittings made after enactment of the 1933 act.

-A tenant of a dwelling that had become decontrolled by this Act had to be served one month's notice that the possession would be required on the date specified in the notice unless a new tenancy had been negotiated before the notice ran out.
+A tenant of a dwelling that had become decontrolled by this act had to be served one month's notice that the possession would be required on the date specified in the notice unless a new tenancy had been negotiated before the notice ran out.